Battle of Cer: Prelude

 From 29 July to 11 August, the Austro-Hungarian army launched a series of artillery attacks in northern and northwestern Serbia and subsequently managed to exploit the bombardments by constructing a system of pontoon bridges across the Sava and Drina rivers.
-The Serbians knew that it was impossible for their forces to line the entirety of the Austro–Serbian border, which extended 340 mi.
-Putnik therefore ordered the Serbian army to fall back on a traditional line of defence as he grouped the bulk of his forces in Šumadija, from where they could rapidly move either north or west.
+The Serbians knew that it was impossible for their forces to line the Austro–Serbian border, which extended 340 mi.
+Putnik thereby re-ordered the Serbian army to fall back on a traditional line of defence as he grouped the bulk of his forces in Šumadija, from where they could rapidly move either north or west.
 Strong detachments were posted in the towns of Valjevo and Užice, and outposts were stationed at every important point on the frontier.
 At this stage, all the Serbian General Staff could do was wait until the Austro-Hungarian invasion plan materialized.

-Belgrade, Smederevo and Veliko Gradište continued to be subjected to more vigorous artillery bombardments, and a number of failed attempts to cross the Danube resulted in heavy Austro-Hungarian losses.
+Belgrade, Smederevo and Veliko Gradište continued to be subjected to more vigorous artillery bombardments, and several attempts to cross the Danube resulted in heavy Austro-Hungarian losses.
 The bulk of the Austro-Hungarian forces were stationed in Bosnia, and the Serbian General Staff were not misled by these feints on the Danube.
 Subsequently, the Austro-Hungarians attempted to cross the Drina at Ljubovija and the Sava at Šabac, and these attacks were seen as more significant.
 On 12 August, Austro-Hungarian troops entered Serbia through the town of Loznica, crossing the Drina.
 There, and in the village of Lešnica, the Austro-Hungarian 13th Army Corps made a crossing, while on the same day the Austro-Hungarian 4th Army Corps crossed the Sava to the north of Šabac, while other Austro-Hungarian troops crossed the Drina.
 The town of Šabac was quickly taken.
 By 14 August, over a front of about 100 mi, the Austro-Hungarians had crossed the rivers and converged on Valjevo.
 The Austro-Hungarian 2nd and 5th Armies moved towards Belgrade, where they encountered the Serbian 1st, 2nd and 3rd Armies.
-On 15 August, Putnik ordered his forces into counterattack.
+On 15 August, Putnik ordered his forces to counterattack.